nsolanki0/llm-assisted-rna-analysis/README.md

 # LLM-Assisted RNA Analysis

-A collection of R Markdown workflows and task-oriented examples for bulk RNA-seq and single-cell RNA-seq data analysis, intended to support the development and evaluation of LLM-assisted scientific data analysis and visualization.
+A collection of R Markdown workflows and task-oriented examples for bulk RNA-seq, single-cell RNA-seq, and related computational biology analyses, intended to support the development and evaluation of LLM-assisted scientific data analysis and visualization.

 ## Overview
-This repository contains a collection of R Markdown (.Rmd) files covering a range of tasks and workflows in RNA-seq, single-cell RNA-seq, and related computational biology and data analysis.
+This repository contains R Markdown (.Rmd) workflows covering a range of tasks in RNA-seq, single-cell RNA-seq, and related computational biology and data analysis.

 The examples include: